Raine-Matthews/70-20-10_budgeting/README.md

 • Business Integration: Tracks and models factual production costs for the "Fatal End" project, including electronics, hardware, and enclosure expenses.

 • Financial Insights: Calculates remaining days in the pay cycle and provides a daily "treat" budget to assist with disciplined, real-time financial decision-making.

-• Home Cooking: An interactive recipe selector featuring diverse, budget-friendly international recipes.

-• Clean Code: Built with a focus on maintainability, modular logic, and clear documentation.

-Technologies Used:

-• Python: Used for all mathematical processing and business logic.

-• Best Practices: Implemented clean coding standards to ensure the project is scalable and easy to audit.

-Files:

-• Home Cooking.py - Interactive recipe selector with 10+ international recipes